Last Updated on 5 June 2026

 General tips for visiting sites in Luxor

-- Most archaeological sites in Luxor open at 6am, with last entry around 5 or 6pm—unless noted otherwise, you can safely assume these hours apply
+- Most archaeological sites in Luxor open at 6am, with last entry around 5 or 6pm—unless noted otherwise, you can safely assume daylight hours apply

 - These are ancient sites, not active religious spaces, so there’s no strict dress code; modesty is appreciated (as anywhere in Egypt), but shoulders and knees don’t necessarily need to be covered